 Spring and summer spill operations for juvenile fish passage are defined in the Fish Operations Plan (FOP), included in the Fish Passage Plan as Appendix E. Spill patterns formulated with spillway deflectors in place for both adult and juvenile passage are defined in Tables JDA-8, JDA-9.
 Spill pattern modifications for barge traffic entering the navigation lock have been coordinated with the fish agencies and tribes through the proper regional fish forums (e.g., TMT, FPOM, FFDRWG).
 Minimum spill is 30% April 10–August 31 to provide adequate conditions in the tailrace for juvenile egress.

 Excessive total dissolved gas (TDG) may harm fish and will be controlled to the extent possible, subject to river conditions.
 Management tools include system-wide spill distribution through the Spill Priority List issued by the Corps Northwestern Division Reservoir Control Center (RCC), night and/or day spill limits, and shaping of spill.
-Monitoring of TDG at John Day Dam occurs during the periods defined in Table JDA-1, pursuant to the Corps’ annual TDG Management Plan and the Dissolved Gas Monitoring Plan for 2015-2018.
+Monitoring of TDG at John Day Dam occurs during the periods defined in Table JDA-1, pursuant to the Corps’ annual TDG Management Plan and the current Dissolved Gas Monitoring Plan of Action.

 From September 1 through November 30, adult fish attraction flow will be provided by spilling through Bay 2 open one stop (approximately 1.6 kcfs) during daylight hours defined in Table JDA-5.